realpython/interview-questions/parsing-data/readme.md

 There are minimal changes here.
 At this point, you could create a separate CSV file for testing.
 Instead, let's go on to the next part and look at the CSV issue later.

+> Remember: Let’s not over optimise too early - just make the minimal changes necessary to get the tests to pass.
+We do have some naming issues and a few other issues to refactor.
+However, let's work on the second part of the problem, incoporating the weather data into this code, then refactor at the end.

 ## Weather

 ### Watch our tests Fail